logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 .. note::
    Versions 4.0.0 through 4.0.2 of the PMHC MDS specifiction only described version 1 of the IAR DST.
 This version was to be used only for adults.
-   As of PMHC-MDS specification v4.0.4 you may supply either v1 or v2 IAR-DST versions.
-Version 2 adds child, adolescent, and older adult adaptions.
+   As of PMHC MDS specification v4.0.4 you may supply either v1 or v2 IAR-DST versions.
+IAR DST v2 adds child, adolescent, and older adult adaptions.
-   The PMHC-MDS implementation of this change is backward compatible with the existing v1 format as the only difference is the extension of the `IAR-DST
+   The PMHC MDS implementation of this change is backward compatible with the existing IAR DST v1 format as the only difference is the extension of the `IAR-DST
-   - Version`_ domain with v2 specific values.
+   - Version`_ domain with IAR DST v2 specific values.

-   For more information regarding IAR-DST v2 see the `official IAR-DST v2 specification documentation <https://docs.iar-dst.online/en/v2/>`_.
+   For more information regarding IAR DST v2 see the `official IAR DST v2 specification documentation <https://docs.iar-dst.online/en/v2/>`_.

 .. note::